 Keeping insights to yourself and working independently will often mean that you will face surprising opposition to your ideas.
 While you have already considered situations or decisions in depth in your mind already, understand that others have not made the ‘connections’ you have made.

-In order to reduce resistance to your ideas, attempt to share them as you are forming these ideas and ‘baking’ them inside your head.
+To reduce resistance to your ideas, attempt to share them as you are forming these ideas and ‘baking’ them inside your head.
 As you include more people in this process, you will find more agreement toward your decisions.

 Understand that it is normal for people to ask for concrete data or evidence in response to your ideas or decisions, and they need to be convinced by these rather than to be inspired by a big vision.